Down River Kayak Sprint

 You can drop your boat/board at the top of the Vail Parking Structure, the night before the event, Friday June 5 from 4:00-7:00pm.
 Event staff will be onsite to help you load your boat into a covered box truck that will be locked and secured.
 This option is HIGHLY recommended and will make your morning of the race much easier.
 You will only need to show up to the morning meeting with your paddle, pfd and other personal gear.
 You can also drop your boat at Vail Village Parking Structure the morning of beginning at 6:30am.
 Jump on the shuttle, and rock out to the East Vail put-in (your boat will be waiting for you.)

-- New Long Boat Division – Men & Women: Boats may not exceed 12’5” in length.
+- Long Boat Division – Men & Women: Boats may not exceed 12’5” in length.
 Inflatable kayaks will not be permitted.
 Cash prizes will not be awarded for this division.
-Please contact event registration with further questions.

 - Hand Paddlers are allowed; No sea kayaks or foot rudders allowed.